 |Guidelines for Warehousing Health Commodities|

-These guidelines were written for anyone trying to meet and solve the challenges of operating a warehouse today.
+The 2014 update of these guidelines were written for anyone trying to meet and solve the challenges of operating a warehouse today.
 They are an important reference tool for managers and staff, whether they are constructing a new warehouse, implementing a new warehouse system, or redesigning their current system.
-The guidelines consist of four sections—human resources, layout planning, racking systems and material handling equipment, and warehouse management systems.
-The text is augmented by detailed illustrations, including a proposed organogram for staff.
+Guidelines for Warehousing Health Commodities is for use by supply chain managers, logistics advisors, and warehouse managers who want to improve and increase efficiency in their current health commodity warehouse.

 |Assessment Tool for Laboratory Services and Supply Chains (ATLAS)|